cysouw/diathesis/text/c09_zuInfinitive.md

 ::: ex
 - Er scheint ihm ein Buch zu geben.
-- Ich habe gehört, dass er ihm ein Buch zu geben scheint.
+- Ich habe gesehen, wie er ihm ein Buch zu geben scheint.
-- ^* Ich habe gehört, dass er scheint ihm ein Buch zu geben.
+- ^* Ich habe gesehen, wie er scheint ihm ein Buch zu geben.
 :::

 ::: ex
-- Er schläft.
+- Das Kind schläft.
-- Er scheint zu schlafen.
+- Das Kind scheint zu schlafen.
-- Er scheint mir zu schlafen.
+- Das Kind scheint mir zu schlafen.
 :::

 ### *drohen/versprechen + zu-Infinitiv* Direct evidence {#sec:zuinfinitive-drohen}

 A detailed discussion of *drohen* and *versprechen* is presented by Diewald & Smirnova [-@diewald2010: 191-217].
-Basically, when used with a *zu-Infinitiv*, both verbs have a speech-act usage [@next], meaning 'to threaten' and 'to promise', respectively, and a grammaticalised light-verb usage [@nnext] with an evidential meaning.
+Basically, when used with a *zu-Infinitiv*, both verbs have a speech-act usage [@next], meaning 'to threaten' and 'to promise', respectively, as well as a grammaticalised light-verb usage with an evidential meaning [@nnext].
 There is a very strong tendency that the speech-act uses are non-coherent, while evidential uses are coherent [@reis2005: 136-140].

 ::: ex
 Speech-act usage